boots-edu/textbook/source/original/week8b.md

 <span style="color:#CCCCCC">\}</span>

-* Let’s look at an example of removingnegative values from a list\.
+* Let's look at an example of removingnegative values from a list\.
   * We already know how to do thiswith a for loop\.
   * We can iterate through the list\,adding non\-negative numbers to anew list\, which we then return\.
 * There is another way to accomplish this using the typescript Array\.filter method